Gunfight at Comanche Creek

 Gunfight at Comanche Creek is a 1963 American Western film directed by Frank McDonald and starring Audie Murphy.

 Plot

-A gang of Colorado bank robbers led by Amos Troop (DeForest Kelley) uses a technique where they break prisoners out of jail, use them to commit crimes, then later kill them to collect the reward.
-A detective, Gifford (Audie Murphy), goes undercover with the gang to bring them to justice.
+A gang of Colorado bank robbers led by Amos Troop uses a technique where they break prisoners out of jail, use them to commit crimes, then later kill them to collect the reward.
+A detective, Gifford, goes undercover with the gang to bring them to justice.

 Saloon owner Abbie Stevens takes a liking to Gifford while he infiltrates the gang.
 So does a young outlaw, Kid Carter, who goes to the town's marshal to get help for Gifford, only to discover the marshal's actually the ringleader of the gang.
-Help arrives in the nick of time, and Gifford guns down Troop and his men.
+Help arrives in the nick of time; the marshal and Troop are arrested and the rest killed in a shootout.